MelonSmasher/piProbe/README.md

 # piProbe

-Simple python script that sends temperature and humidity data gather on a RaspberryPi with a DHT22 sensor to InfluxDB.
+Simple python script that sends temperature and humidity data gathered on a RaspberryPi with a DHT11/DHT22/AM2302 sensor to InfluxDB.

 ## Setup